1. MY WATERCOLOR PALETTE

 Third row: Schmincke cerulean blue tone, Schmincke helio turquoise, Schmincke manganese blue hue, Schmincke cobalt turquoise, Daler Rowney phthalo turquoise, Schmincke prussian green, Schmincke phthalo green, Schmincke may green, Schmincke cobalt green dark, Schmincke permanent green olive, Winsor & Newton permanent sap green, Schmincke olive green yellowish, Schmincke jaune brilliant dark

 Bottom row: Schmincke naples yellow, Schmincke yellow ochre, Daniel Smith quinacridone gold, Schmincke naples yellow reddish, Schmincke burnt sienna, Schmincke madder brown, Schmincke english venetian red, Schmincke indian red, Schmincke burnt umber, Schmincke sepia brown, Schmincke neutral tint, Schmincke payne’s grey blueish, Schmincke ivory black

-There are a lot of Schmincke colors among my favorites, I like the way the pans wet easily and give rich color.
-However, it’s interesting that the 12 top favorites listed below span across four companies.
-So my particular favorites and ones I will try to link to in the next section are:
+There are a lot of Schmincke colours among my favourites, I like the way the pans wet easily and give rich colour.
+However, it’s interesting that the 12 top favourites listed below span across four companies.
+So my particular favourites and ones I will try to link to in the next section are:

 - Schmincke silver – great for sparkly splatter